 * Click here for rating key

-The Silver Dollar Restaurant Review: One long wall of this century-old, refurbished firehouse (brass pole still present) is dedicated to The Silver Dollar’s standout collection of bourbon and rye whiskeys, many private barrel selections among them.
-Bakersfield honky-tonk is the music of choice on the sound system, and the food reflects that sensibility.
+The Silver Dollar Restaurant Review: One long wall of this century-old, refurbished firehouse (brass pole still present) is dedicated to The Silver Dollar’s standout collection of bourbon and rye whiskeys, including many private barrel selections.
+Bakersfield, Calif., honky-tonk is the music of choice on the sound system, and the food reflects that sensibility: hearty, flavorful Southern/Texan/Californian cooking.
 A trio of chili styles heads the menu followed by regional classics such as cornmeal breaded fried oysters and buttermilk fried chicken livers.
 Barbecued pork and a double cheeseburger are piled high with fresh meat.
 Among the dinners are spice-rubbed beef brisket, pan-fried chicken and waffle, and fried catfish.
 In good weather, the merry crowd, and the music, spills out onto the sidewalk through the open firehouse doors.
 Youthful staff is well-versed about the whiskies.
 Good beer and wine selection, too.
-There’s a desserts list, but consider a premium bourbon --- neat --- instead.
+Banana pudding, another Southern classic, is the house favorite dessert, but consider a premium bourbon, served neat, instead.